-Leaks don't just waste water - they can also damage properties and gardens and be costly to fix.
+Leaks don't just waste water - they can also damage properties and gardens and impact the environment.
 Here's what to do:

-1. If you're a tenant, speak to your landlord
+1. If you're a tenant

-If you rent your property (from a local authority, housing association or commercial landlord), we suggest you contact them straight away because it may be their responsibility to arrange for the leak to be repaired.
+Speak to your landlord If you rent your property (from a local authority, housing association or commercial landlord), we suggest you contact them straight away because it may be their responsibility to arrange for the leak to be repaired.